These days, many business owners are beginning to realise how important business reporting is for decision making and business growth.

 Unfortunately, many businesses struggle with system reporting accuracy.

-Here are 3 ways you can improve your system reporting accuracy:
+Here are 3 ways you can improve your system reporting accuracy for data quality management:

 1. Know thy data

-In order to improve accuracy, you need to be knowledgeable about the data your collecting, why it’s being collected, and where it’s coming from.
-Not only is it expensive to collect data you don’t need, but it can make it more difficult to accurately track the data you do need.
+In order to improve data accuracy, you need to be knowledgeable about the data your collecting, why it’s being collected, and where it’s coming from, which helps to ensure that the data sets received from reliable data source.
+Not only is it expensive to collect data you don’t need, but it can make it more difficult to accurately track the data you do need which leads to inaccurate results.

 2. No more Excel

-There’s a reason Excel has been the most popular choice for data storage for businesses around the world.
+There’s a reason Excel has been the most popular choice for data storage for businesses around the world like in data warehouse purposes.
 Many people grew up using these spreadsheets, and can at least perform basic data entry and calculations.
 Excel is also a cost-effective way for new businesses to store data from a range of different sources.

 Unfortunately, Excel can no longer be a long-term system reporting solution for most businesses.
-As the world continues to embrace big data, you’ll soon notice that Excel simply can’t analyse all of this data, or give you information in real-time.
+As the world continues to embrace big data, you’ll soon notice that Excel simply can’t analyse all of this data, or give you information in real-time for data analytics purposes.

 And while multiple people may have access to the same spreadsheets, problems arise when they all have free reign to update those spreadsheets and store them locally on their computers.
-When this occurs, it’s often difficult or impossible to know which version is accurate.
+When this occurs, it’s often difficult or impossible to know which version consists accurate data.

 This also makes it more difficult for team members to collaborate since everyone has different information.
 And even the best Excel user will struggle to spot trends or gain deep insight into the business when the information is out-of-date or just plain wrong.